miklevin/MikeLev.in/_posts/2025-03-11-ai-deep-research.md

 ---

+> Well, that wraps up the deep research on deep research.
+I'll close with my
+> thoughts on what this means for SEO and website design.
+It's not too
+> dissimilar to what we went through with mobile.

 ## The Evolution from Mobile-First to AI-First Design

 So where does that take us from here?
 Well, SEOs have some thinking to do.
 The